mraza007/blog/_posts/2023-08-02-vim-onliners.md

 comments: true
 ---

+_To support my work, I've enabled ads on my blog.
+I hope you don't mind them, as they help me continue creating valuable content.
+Your understanding and support mean the world to me!
+Thank you!_

 In this post, I will be sharing my favorite `vim` one-liners that have significantly enhanced my `vim` workflow, making it more productive and efficient.
 As an avid `vim` user, I have extensively utilized these one-liners to edit files, and they never cease to surprise me with their ability to accomplish tasks swiftly, saving precious time.
 This is precisely what drew me to Vim - the unparalleled efficiency it offers when it comes to editing text.

 1. Count the Number of Words in a File: